jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 Templates without soul
 ----------------------

-As we’ve already said, finding an off-the-shelf solution for a website as personal as a band’s can be really tough; even more-so when that band’s identity & sound is as unique and different as Jake’s.
+As I’ve already said, finding an off-the-shelf solution for a website as personal as a band’s can be really tough; even more-so when that band’s identity & sound is as unique and different as Jake’s.
 He had been finding that none of the templates and themes he had found really